 Friends, we have been actively pursuing a regulatory strategy and have had two meetings with the neurology division at the FDA.
 We are currently working on the 'to do' list for the community and are trying to understand barriers/obstacles to approval from the FDA side, as well as, from the sponsor side of the issue.
 We are working a smart, targeted call to action.
 We have learned through years…Continue

-With Congress decamping from Washington and not expected to return until after the November election, we thought we'd revisit one of the few bright spots of bipartisanship this Congress – the enactment of the latest FDA user fee law (PDUFA), known as the FDA Safety and Innovation Act or FDASIA.…Continue
+With Congress decamping from Washington and not expected to return until after the November election, we thought we'd revisit one of the few bright spots of bipartisanship this Congress – the enactment of the latest FDA user fee law (PDUFA), known as the FDA Safety and Innovation Act or FDASIA.
+(Washington loves a good acronym).

 Added by Ryan Fischer on September 26, 2012 at 10:00am — No Comments